munichbughunter/munichbughunter.github.io/about.md

 subtitle:
 ---

-I'm a quality engineer, serverless enthusiast, and Open-Source developer living near Munich.
+I'm a Quality Engineer, Serverless enthusiast, and Open-Source Developer living near to Munich.

-You can find me on GitHub, and LinkedIn.
+You can find me on [GitHub](https://github.com/munichbughunter), and [LinkedIn](https://www.linkedin.com/in/patrick-d%C3%B6ring/).

 I joined Pro7 in 2019 as Chief Architect for Testautomation and help build up and grow their test automation and culture.